NERC-CEH/jules-pytk/README.md

 # Jules Tools

+The [Joint UK Land Environment Simulator](https://jules.jchmr.org/) (JULES) is a [land surface model](https://en.wikipedia.org/wiki/Land_surface_models_(climate)) that has been developed over the last 20 years by a community of UK researchers coordinated by the [Met Office](https://www.metoffice.gov.uk/) and the [UK Centre for Ecology & Hydrology](https://www.ceh.ac.uk/).

-This package aims to collect useful Python tools for working with the [Joint UK Land Environment Simulator](https://jules.jchmr.org/) (JULES).
+The purpose of this package is to collect useful Python tools for working with Jules.

-> [!IMPORTANT]
-> This is essentially a by-product of my work on other projects.
-This development model is unlikely to change going forward.

 ## Getting started